-- 1. I am a linear array of fixed blocks1 - You can access any block fairly quickly - You can read or write any block independently of any other - 4.
+- 1. I am a linear array of fixed-size blocks1 - 2.
+You can access any block fairly quickly, regardless of previous accesses - 3.
+You can read or write any block independently of any other - 4.
+Block writes are atomic: all or nothing - 5.
 If you give me bits, I will keep them and give them back later

-1MRAM and PRAM promise byte-sized blocks
+1MRAM and PCRAM promise byte-size blocks-which turns out to cause problems!

-Promises Made by Filesystems
+Promises Made by (Most) Filesystems

-- 1. I am a structured collection of data

-- My indexing is more complex than just numbers

-- 3. You can read and write at the block or byte level

-- You can find the data you gave me

-- 5. I will give you back the bits you wrote
+- 1. I am a structured collection of data - 2.
+My indexing is more complex than just numbers - 3.
+I keep track of data as aggregates (e.g., files) - 4.
+Aggregates can be of (somewhat) arbitrary size, and usually you can extend an aggregate - 5.
+You can read and write at the block or byte level - 6.
+You can find the data you gave me - 7.
+I will give you back the bits you wrote